webinformat/Vue-3-datatables.net-axios-serverside-pagination-and-search/README.md

-# Vue 3 Datatables
+# Vue 3 Datatables.net serverSide pagination and search

-It was hard for me to find the way to use Datatables in Vue3, I hope this works for you.
+How to use datatables.net with axios serverside pagination and search.

+Thanks to lugezz/Vue3_Datatables

 ## Project setup
 ```